anoop44/AwesomeTextInputLayout/README.md

 ```
 ### Customization

-Table below describes the properties available to customize the AwesomeNavigation.
+Table below describes the properties available to customize the AwesomeTextInputLayout.
 Some options are applicable to only certain styles

 | Property Name          | Format    | Description |